tempusthales/mh_boss_timer/README.md

 <hr>

-A **discord.py 2.3+ bot** that tracks per-channel boss respawn timers with full interactive dashboards, dropdowns, and modals.
-Each channel has its own independent timers, bosses, and dashboards.
+A discordbot that tracks boss respawn timers in separate threads, featuring interactive dashboards with dropdown menus and modals.
+Each thread has its own independent timers, boss lists, and customized dashboards, allowing multiple users to monitor and interact with the bot simultaneously.

 ---